 Why did NE 85th Street become a more successful commercial district than NE 95th Street?

 Business development began at the NE 95th Street intersection twenty years before the Wedgwood community was created, but by the 1950s NE 85th Street had become the neighborhood’s major commercial intersection.
 During that period the NE 95th Street intersection died down to nothing but three gas stations and a veterinary.
 The reasons for the greater commercial success at NE 85th Street include housing patterns, density of population, shopping trends which included the kinds of stores and the increase in car use, and the building of contiguous businesses.

 The NE 85th Street intersection today

 A wake-up call in the neighborhood was the Jasper Apartments at 8605 35th Ave NE, a project which began in 2007, stalled during the economic downturn of 2008, and then was finally completed in 2012.
 The Jasper was built on the site of Wedgwood’s original grocery store, the IGA, which was torn down.
 The Jasper symbolizes the passing of the earlier-era of stores and the beginning of new types of buildings in Wedgwood, and it became the turning point for neighborhood awareness of what can happen when new buildings do not have a “pedestrian friendly” front.

-From 2010 to 2015 the Wedgwood Community Council did two grant-funded projects to document neighborhood input and create a plan to be presented to the City of Seattle for Wedgwood’s commercial zone.
+From 2010 to 2015 Wedgwood activists did two grant-funded projects to document neighborhood input and create a plan to be presented to the City of Seattle for Wedgwood’s commercial zone.
 The Future of 35th Ave NE plan was presented to the Land Use Committee of Seattle City Council in February 2015, but was never implemented.
 The City seemed to have put it on the back burner while City Council elections were held that year and while the City land use planning department worked on a big-picture Comprehensive Plan for Seattle.
 Again in 2017 nothing seems to be getting done in City government during elections for a new mayor will make any difference in how neighborhood plans are considered..